 Every yacht will have slightly different “unspoken” rules and this is what forms the culture on your yacht.
 Often the issues and conflicts are down to “How” someone does or says something, rather than “What” they are doing.
 Do you thank the Chef after each meal, or leave your mug in the sink because the dishwasher is running?
 It can take a new crew member some time to work out the subtleties of how you do things.
 Some yachts adopt a buddy system for the new joiner, this way they can more easily pick up on the small nuances that make your yacht unique – turning up 5 minutes before the morning brief, with or without a mug of coffee in hand?....every boat is different!

 When do you review how things are going for them?
 Do you check in with your new recruit after their first day or week?
 What about thereafter?
-The sooner you ensure your new recruit is aware of how you like things done the better, but they may need telling more than once (remember that information over-load.
+The sooner you ensure your new recruit is aware of how you like things done the better, but they may need telling more than once (remember that information over-load).
 It’s just as important to let them know both what you expect them to do as well as how you expect them to behave.
 Many senior crew out of kindness will generally cut the new recruit some slack….
 But what they really need is to be set clear unwavering boundaries from the start.
-Meeting with them at regular intervals, perhaps every two weeks to start with, creates the opportunity to review their performance and give them feedback.
-If you have decided not to keep them on beyond the trail period, it shouldn’t come as a surprise to them.
+Meeting with them at regular intervals, initially daily, then weekly and then moving to every two weeks, creates the opportunity to review their performance and give them feedback.
+If you have decided not to keep them on beyond the trial period, it shouldn’t come as a surprise to them.
 If you expected something different from them, either in their levels of competence or behaviour, they should have had the feedback and at least been given the chance to improve, but if you don’t make the time to give them the feedback, how can they?

 Impact Crew will support you to create the culture you would like for your yacht.
 We specialise in providing team and leadership development, one to one coaching, along with other valuable management consultancy services, including psychometric profiling to support the recruitment process.
 Give us a call to see how we can support you and your crew.